-2020.12.07 – I have created and released a single edition artwork, “KRANIUM” as a Kusama blockchain non-fungible token (NFT) using the RMRK NFT specification as my third ever art release on Kusama.
+2020.12.07 – I created and released a single edition artwork, “KRANIUM” as a Kusama blockchain non-fungible token (NFT) using the RMRK NFT specification as my third ever art release on Kusama.

 The work represents characteristics of the Kusama network in the form of a uniquely styled connected node that in itself calls to thematic fundamentals around art, artists, and the junction of technology and art.
 An avian cranium signifies the lasting permanence and stability of the blockchain even when anything and everything connected to it can literally be slowly deteriorating over time.